Pharmacology Anticoagulants #2

 Enoxaparin is an anticoagulant which helps prevent blood clots or deep vein thrombosis (DVT), This can lead to life threatening blood clots in the lungs or pulmonary embolism.

-Enoxaparin is commonly prescribed for patients who will be confined to the bed or not abulating as usual to help prevent DVTs.
-It is considered a low-molecular weight heparin and is given subcutaneously to patients in the hospital and as an at-home treatment following surgeries, such as orthopedic when a patient is expected to have decreased mobility.
+Enoxaparin is commonly prescribed for clients who will be confined to the bed or not abulating as usual to help prevent DVTs.
+It is considered a low-molecular weight heparin and is given subcutaneously to clients in the hospital and as an at-home treatment following surgeries, such as orthopedic when a client is expected to have decreased mobility.
 It is also for those with a diagnosed DVT to prevent further blood clots from forming.
-The nurse and patient should monitor for bleeding, including blood in the stool.
+The nurse and client should monitor for bleeding, including blood in the stool.

 Test Taking Tip